rexray/rexray/.docs/user-guide/schedulers.md

 ## Docker
 `REX-Ray` has a `Docker Volume Driver` which is compatible with 1.7+.

-It is suggested that you are running `Docker 1.10+` with `REX-Ray` especially if you are sharing volumes between containers.
+It is suggested that you are running `Docker 1.10.2+` with `REX-Ray` especially if you are sharing volumes between containers, or you want interactive volume commands through `docker volume`.

-### Examples
+### Example Configuration
 Below is an example `config.yml` that can be used.
 The `volume.mount.preempt` is an optional parameter here which enables any host to take control of a volume irrespective of whether other hosts are using the volume.
-If this is set to `false` then mostly plugins ensure `safeety` first for locking the volume.
+If this is set to `false` then plugins should ensure `safety` first by locking the volume from to the current owner host.
+We also specify `docker.size` which will create all new volumes at the specified size in GB.

 ```yaml
 rexray: